orange-puff/learning-python/chapter-2/README.md

 `file = open(file_path)` means we now have a pointer to that file data.
 Now, we need to access it.

 We can do `file.readlines()` to return a list of strings, where each string is a line from the file.
-We can also do `file.read()` which return a string, this string contains all of the contents of the file.
-You can use whichever is appropriate depending on how the data look and what you want to do with it.
+We can also do `file.read()` which returns a string, this string contains all of the contents of the file.
+You can use whichever is appropriate depending on how the data looks and what you want to do with it.

 **NOTE: `file` is a pointer to the beginning of the file content.
 When we do `file.readline()`, which reads the first line, `file` is now pointing at the next line**

 We also have to clean the contents, and do so with our function `clean`.
-This is called an `impure` function because, instead of leaving the argument in its original state and creating a new value, altering it, and returning that, it alters the argument itself
+This is called an `impure` function because, instead of leaving the argument in its original state and creating a new value, altering it, and returning that, it alters the argument itself.
 Present is also `clean_pure` and `clean_pure2` to see how to do this purely.

 Notice in `clean_pure`, instead of saying `to_ret = lines`, we say `to_ret = [line for line in lines]`.
 Why?

-In Python, most things are references. `arr = [1, 2, 3]` means a reference, or a memory address, is stored in arr. `arr[1]` looks at that memory address and finds the value at `1`.
+In Python, most things are references. `arr = [1, 2, 3]` means a reference, or a memory address, is stored in arr. `arr[1]` looks at that memory address and finds the value `1` index into that memory location, however large that may be.
 So saying
 `arr2 = arr` is simply saying `arr2` now holds the reference to the memory with `[1, 2, 3]`.
 Thus, we need to `copy` `arr` into `arr2`.

 Python gives us a simply way to do this: